samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 ### evaluate the post-processing on [CoNLL 2003 dataset](data/conll2003)

-The per-class and total token-level performances that I got using the compound relations related to the head of the tokens in the entities are:
+The per-class and total token-level performances that I got using the compound relations related to the head of the tokens in the entities (setting `use_head_compound` to `True`) are:

 ```python
               precision    recall  f1-score   support